Passaic City School District: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held as part of the April school election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
-As one of the 13 districts statewide with school elections in April, voters also decide on passage of the annual school budget.
+Of the nearly 600 school districts statewide, Passaic is one of 12 districts with school elections in April, in which voters also decide on passage of the annual school budget.